kesslermatics/Aquaware/Website/docs/docs/dev-docs/user-management/login.md

 ### Response

-Upon successful login, you will receive your JWT tokens, which will be used for future authorization.
+Upon successful login, you will receive your api key, which will be used for future authorization.

 ### Managing Your Profile

-Once logged in, you can manage your profile by visiting the [Aquaware Profile Management Page](https://aquaware.cloud/login).
+Once logged in, you can manage your profile by visiting the [Aquaware Profile Management Page](https://dashboard.aquaware.cloud/login).

-For more information on how JWT tokens work and how they are used for authorization, check out the documentation [here](./jwt-tokens).

 ---